-3. Stroll Karl Johans Gate
+6. Stroll Karl Johans Gate

 Also on your walking tour of Oslo, you can hit up Karl Johans Gate, the main street in the center of Oslo that leads from the train station to the Royal Palace.
-It's colorful and partially tree-lined, and is a great place to sit down and sip on a cup of coffee.
+Closer to the train station, there are lots of shopping options interspersed between pubs and cafes.

-- The Kon-Tiki Museum, focusing on the expeditions of world-renowned scientist and explorer Thor Heyerdahl
+- The Kon-Tiki Museum, focusing on the expeditions of world-renowned scientist and explorer Thor Heyerdahl.

-- The Viking Ship Museum*, which houses the remains of Viking burial ships that are more than 1,000 years old
+- The Viking Ship Museum*, which houses the remains of Viking burial ships that are more than 1,000 years old.

 *Note that the Viking Ship Museum is being completely reimagined/rebuilt, and will not re-open until 2025 at the earliest.

 Cost: Varies, but most of these museums are free with an Oslo Pass!

 And that's not it when it comes to museums in Oslo!
 Some others you might be interested in include: